s60sc/ESP32-CAM_MJPEG2SD/README.md

 ## Main Function

 A recording is generated either by the camera itself detecting motion as given in the **Motion detection by Camera** section below, or by holding a given pin high (kept low by internal pulldown when released), eg by using a PIR.
-The default is pin 12.
 In addition a recording can be requested manually using the **Record** button on the web page.

 To play back a recording, select the file using **Select folder / file** on the browser to select the day folder then the required AVI file.